eclipse-tractusx/item-relationship-service/docs/concept/#322-Provisioning-of-contract-definiton-for-assets/#322-Provisioning-of-contract-definiton-for-assets.md

 # <ins>Concept</ins> <a name="concept"></a>

 ## EDC Management API
+The EDC Management API is provided by EDC consumer.
+In this case the IRS configured EDC provider logs the required contract aggreements and provides the API to request contract agreements and contract negotations for given contract agreement @id

 Source: https://app.swaggerhub.com/apis/eclipse-tractusx-bot/tractusx-edc/0.5.3#/Contract%20Agreement/getNegotiationByAgreementId
 GET /v2/contractagreements/{id} Gets an contract agreement with the given ID GET /v2/contractagreements/{id}/negotiation Gets a contract negotiation with the given contract agreement ID